sekka1/k8sbot-docs/docs/set-cluster.md

 # Set Cluster

-You can ask k8sbot to set the Kubernetes cluster you want to work work.
+You can ask k8sbot to set the Kubernetes cluster that you want to work with.

 # Usage: